Grate-Oracle-Lewot/GrateCrystal/README.md

 - If you use Focus Energy while already pumped, it raises both your Attack and Special Attack by one stage each.

 - If you use Spikes while Spikes are already up, it lowers the opponent's Evasion by one stage.
-This bypasses accuracy checks.
+This bypasses accuracy checks, and even works on Flying types and pseudo-Levitaters, who dodge the actual Spikes damage.

 - The effects of Teleport and Baton Pass are combined: either move will act like Teleport in a wild battle and Baton Pass in a trainer battle.
 Against a wild Pokémon, if the player has more than one party member, either move will act like Baton Pass, but with only one they will act like Teleport.
 Teleport still has its out-of-battle effect, but Baton Pass doesn't get that.